Sentropy emerges from stealth with an AI platform to tackle online abuse, backed by $13M from Initialized and more – TechCrunch

 Similarly, there are question marks still over how much customising a site might want to make around certain terminology and how and if that might be abused at some point.
 Rhyne notes that for now, Sentropy decides the terms so it can’t itself be abused and used as a tool of political censorship, as one example.
 It raises interesting questions, of course, about what is universally “right” and “wrong.”

-“We do have a choice of who our customers are,” said Redrave.
+“We do have a choice of who our customers are,” said Redgrave.
 “It’s not open source technology, and they have to interact with us and we will learn specific use cases.”